 Pursuant to an Amended and Restated Stock Purchase Agreement (the "Amended and Restated Agreement") between the Company and the former CSO, 848,859 shares held by the former CSO are subject to repurchase by the Company at \$0.0001 per share in the event the CSO ceases to be a consultant.
-These shares will be released from the repurchase option on the earliest to occur of (i) a change in control, (ii) regulatory approval of the Company's new drug application for cantharidin, (iii) commercial sale of products and (iv) a covered termination, as defined in the Amended and Restated Agreement.
-No compensation expense has been recognized for these nonvested shares as these shares are performance-based and the triggering event was not determined to be probable as of December 31, 2018.
-See Note 8.
+These shares will be released from the repurchase option on the earliest to occur of (i) a change in control, (ii) regulatory approval of the Company's new drug application for VP-102 for the treatment of molluscum, (iii) commercial sale of products and (iv) a covered termination, as defined in the Amended and Restated Agreement.
+No compensation expense has been recognized for these nonvested shares as these shares are performance-based and the triggering event was not determined to be probable as of December 31, 2019.
+See Note 9.